President of Ukraine: Modern presidency

-After Viktor Yanukovych was removed from power in early 2014 as a result of the 2014 Ukrainian revolution the chairperson of parliament Oleksandr Turchynov was appointed to the role of acting president by the Verkhovna Rada in accordance with article 112 of the Constitution of Ukraine.
+After Yanukovych was removed from power in early 2014 as a result of the 2014 Revolution of Dignity, the chairperson of parliament Oleksandr Turchynov was appointed to the role of acting president by the Verkhovna Rada in accordance with article 112 of the Constitution of Ukraine.
 Oleksandr Turchynov served as the acting president from 23 February until 7 June 2014 and was the only person in Ukrainian history to serve in the role.
 The acting president of Ukraine lacks many of the executive powers of a president and is only meant to serve for a short time before a new election can take place.
 During his tenure Oleksandr Turchynov was addressed as "acting president" by other Ukrainian politicians and the media.

 The 2014 election took place on 25 May, with entrepreneur Petro Poroshenko winning over 54 percent of the vote; Yulia Tymoshenko was the runner up with around 13 percent.
 Poroshenko was sworn in as president on 7 June 2014.

 On 18 June 2015 Yanukovych was officially deprived of the title of President of Ukraine.

 The 2019 election took place on 31 March, with a run-off on 21 April.
-As a result of this election, Volodymyr Zelenskyy, a former actor and comedian with no prior political experience has become the sixth President of Ukraine, scoring a record 73.22% of the popular vote in the run-off against the incumbent Petro Poroshenko.
+As a result of this election, Volodymyr Zelenskyy, a former actor and comedian with no prior political experience, became the sixth President of Ukraine, scoring a record 73.22% of the popular vote in the run-off against incumbent Poroshenko.
+Due to martial law in the country as a result of the 2022 Russian invasion of Ukraine, elections in the country have been suspended, and the next election originally scheduled for 2024 has been postponed.

-The Government of Ukraine is based on a semi-presidential system.
-The president of Ukraine is the head of state while the prime minister is the head of government with the current prime minister being Denys Shmyhal.
-Ukraine is somewhat unusual in that while many countries use a similar system typically the role of one leader is relegated to being ceremonial, in Ukraine however both the prime minister and the president have great power and responsibility assigned to their roles.
-Because the president of Ukraine must approve the appointment of the prime minister the post of president is generally thought of as the more powerful role.